Crime & Military

 An invisible disease

-Post-traumatic stress disorder, or war sickness, is now recognized as an injury in its own right, even if it still remains an abstract and invisible disease.
+Post-traumatic stress disorder, or war sickness, is now recognized as an injury in its own right, even if it remains an abstract and invisible disease.

 MAFIA AND ITALY, A BLOODY PACT [55’]